buffeinstein/sorting-algs-runtimes-analysis/README.md

 NameError: name 'FIXME' is not defined
 ```
 You'll notice that you get a `NameError` because the word `FIXME` is undefined.

+> **NOTE:**
-It is common practice in python to put the word FIXME as a variable in a code path that you haven't implemented yet.
+> It is common practice in python to put the word FIXME as a variable in a code path that you haven't implemented yet.
+> If that code path accidentally gets run, then python will raise the `NameError` to let you know that you are running code that you shouldn't be running.
+> From python's perspective, there's nothing special about the word `FIXME`:
+> it's just a variable name that has not been defined.

-Follow the instructions to provide a proper definition of `xs`,
+Follow the instructions in the comments to provide a proper definition of `xs`,
 then rerun the command above to generate a markdown table of runtimes.
 Copy/paste the table into the README file below this line.

 <!-- add the table here -->

-You should notice that `sorted` ran much faster on this input,
+You should notice that the built-in `sorted` function ran much faster on this input,
 but your `merge_sorted` and `quick_sorted` functions have essentially the same runtimes.
+This is because TimSort is designed to not have to resort already sorted data,
+and its best-case runtime is therefore $\Theta(n)$ instead of $\Theta(n\log n)$.
+It turns out that in practice, data is often partially sorted,
+an so TimSort is much faster than even highly optimized mergesort or quicksort implementations.

 Add/commit your changes and push them to the forked github repo.
 Issue a pull request to your partner with your changes,